jmac4909/Arbitragifragilistic/README.md

 Needs Selenium 3.141 (https://pypi.org/project/selenium/)
 right now just throws all the values at you, you can see where they are on the site tho.
 Just need to parse the data

+TODO: Extract all the individual races from https://www.betfair.com/exchange/plus/horse-racing
+TODO: Parse those races
+HOWTO: We find all the links in table and then just collect those bad boys (probs) (didnt think to hard about it)